 If yes, the product is NOT a designated material under the program and is excluded from the program.
-If no, the product may be included in the program1; proceed to Step 2.

-- Commercial, industrial, or agricultural products
+If no, the product may be included in the program.
+Proceed to Step 2.
+Commercial, industrial, or agricultural products

 - Caulking compounds

 - Lead acid batteries

 - Oil / Antifreeze

 - Powder forms (solid) of masonry products, cement, grout, mortar, plaster of Paris

 - Mercury switches

 - Fertilizer

 - Wine and distilled spirits

 - Drugs and medicines

 - Diesel

 - Medical sharps

-- Insect repellents, disinfectants and pet products

 - Cosmetics

 - Refillable propane cylinders

 - Ammunition

 - Product has a WHMIS or GHS label (symbol contained in red diamond)

 - Flammable liquids, corrosives or toxics sold in containers greater than 10 litres or greater than 680 grams/24 ounces for aerosols